California Establishes Fund For Victims of Solar Fraud

 She’s not alone in her experience.
 With so much public funding available encouraging people to switch to solar, investigators with the state contractor’s board admit that bad actors jumped into the solar industry.

 Some companies ended up abandoning the project.
-Others did poor work or used faulty equipment.READ MORE: 2 Killed In Napa County Plane Crash Identified As Placer County Residents Scott Killian And Dreyson Hicks
+Others did poor work or used faulty equipment.READ MORE: Sacramento Kings Fans Show Heart of Champions By Aiding Family In Crisis

 Angela Duhart, an investigator with the Contractors State Licensing Board, says she hears about bait-and-switches a lot, too.